United States to meet Taliban to seek Afghan peace

 U.S. officials said that in the talks in Doha, the United States would stick to its insistence that the Taliban break ties with al Qaeda, end violence, and accept the Afghan constitution, including protection for women and minorities.

-The Taliban is expected to demand the return of former senior commanders now detained at the U.S. military prison at Guantanamo Bay in Cuba - a move many in the U.S. Congress oppose - as well as the departure of all foreign troops.
+For its part, the Taliban is expected to demand the return of prisoners now at the U.S. military prison at Guantanamo Bay in Cuba - a move many in the U.S. Congress oppose - as well as the departure of all foreign troops.

-But the United States hopes to keep a force, of as yet undetermined size, in the country after the end of the NATO combat mission.
+The United States says it hopes to keep a force, of as yet undetermined size, in the country after the end of the NATO combat mission.

+The talks will be the first U.S. meeting with the Taliban in several years.
+U.S. officials said the initial meeting was expected to involve an exchange of agendas, followed by another meeting a week or two later to discuss next steps.

 'PEACE IS NOT AT HAND'